Tunnel Vision (Justin Timberlake song): Release

-Critical reception
+Reception

-Consequence of Sound's Sarah H. Grant wrote that "Tunnel Vision" and "Don't Hold the Wall" were the album's highlights, similar to Timberlake's best work with 'NSYNC.
+Consequences Sarah H. Grant wrote that "Tunnel Vision" and "Don't Hold the Wall" were the album's highlights, similar to Timberlake's best work with 'NSYNC.
 Clyde Erwin Barretto of Prefix Magazine praised its production, which he felt excited listeners.
 The Huffington Posts Sarah Dean called "Tunnel Vision" her favorite track on the album.
 Jordan Sargent of Spin wrote that with the song, Timbaland proved that he could still produce otherworldly beats.
 In The Guardian, Kitty Empire wrote that Timbaland rejuvenated his production talents and "Kanye-calibre ambition".

 In a less-enthusiastic review, Brad Stern of MTV Buzzworthy dismissed "Tunnel Vision" as "the album's most tediously grating moment".
 Allan Raible of ABC News praised the track's beat, but thought it would fit better on a song with fewer "tired 'loverman' clichés."
 Fact magazine's Lauren Martin described "Tunnel Vision" and "Don't Hold the Wall" as "two rousing, if mildly deja vu inducing, efforts."
 Jed Gottlieb of the Boston Herald said that the song's "electro bump" would have been innovative if it had been released a year earlier.

-Chart performance

-"Tunnel Vision" sold well digitally after the release of The 20/20 Experience, charting in several countries.
-The week of March 17, 2013, it debuted on the South Korean Gaon International Chart at number 27 with 6,670 digital copies sold.
-Although it did not reach the Billboard Hot 100 in the United States, "Tunnel Vision" peaked at number 11 on the Bubbling Under Hot 100 singles chart and peaked at number 40 on the Billboard Hot R&B/Hip-Hop Songs chart.
-After its release as a single, the song debuted and peaked at number 75 on the Irish Singles Chart.
-The week of July 20, "Tunnel Vision" debuted at number 64 on the UK Singles Chart.
-Its chart position fluctuated for three weeks, peaking at number 61 on August 10.
-The song was most successful on the UK R&B Singles Chart, where it debuted at number 21 and peaked at number eight by the week of August 10.
+In North America, "Tunnel Vision" peaked at number eleven on the US Bubbling Under Hot 100, number forty on the US Hot R&B/Hip-Hop Songs chart, and number forty-six on the US Pop Digital Songs chart.
+In Europe, it peaked at number forty-nine on the Bubbling Under chart in the Flanders region of Belgium, but peaked at number forty-two on its urban chart.
+It also peaked at number seventy-five on the Irish Singles Chart, number sixty-one on the UK Singles Chart, and number eight on the UK Hip Hop and R&B Singles Chart.
+In Asia, the song peaked at number sixteen in Lebanon and number twenty-seven in South Korea.
+In Oceania, it peaked at number sixty-three in Australia and number twelve on its urban chart.